To fight wildland fire with a federal agency or on federal land, a firefighter must have what is commonly referred to as

 - Midwest Wildfire Training Academy – annual school in Jefferson City, MO.

-Your local federal or state land management agency may also offer training.
-Courses offered by a federal agency are usually open to all participants, provided the courses do not fill with federal firefighters.
+Your local federal land management agency may also offer training.
+Courses offered by a federal agency are often open to all participants, provided the courses do not fill with federal firefighters.
 Search the National Wildland Fire Training Schedule, which lists most training available nationwide.

 The forms below may be downloaded in PDF format.
 Some forms are available in a format that allows them to be filled electronically and printed or emailed.
 Contact Casey McCoy at firstname.lastname@example.org to request a fillable form.